 Analysis of Results

-The measurement results at 614 MHz shows that all equipment measured to within 1.5 dB with respect to each other.
-This represents a very high degree of accuracy and consistency at this frequency range.
+The height and distance of the measurement point was kept consistent to minimize the number of test variables and to demonstrate how the device would perform under normal field use conditions.
+The measurement results at 614 MHz show that all equipment measured to within 1.5 dB with respect to each other, representing a very high degree of accuracy and consistency at this frequency range.
 At 138.5 MHz, the QAM Sniffer had a 0.4 dB delta compared to the R&S and the QAM Shadows demonstrated a maximum variance of 2 dB from the R&S reference measurement.
-This variance is within the +/- 2 dB specification and is difficult to achieve given the influences of the test environment and test methods.
-The height and distance of the measurement point was kept consistent to minimize the number of test variables and to demonstrate how the device would perform under normal field use conditions.
+This variance is within the ±2 dB specification that is difficult to achieve given the influences of the test environment and methods.
 ComSonics has performed independent accuracy measurements in a more controlled test environment to show that the measurements at both 614 MHz and 138 MHz are well within specifications.
 It is also important to note that while the QAM Shadow performance met its stated specifications, it is primarily designed to be a near-field measurement device used to locate and find leakage at a close range and is not designed to be a precision measurement instrument, particularly at lower frequencies / long wavelengths.

 Phase 2: Field Study Results

-The next phase of the testing was to find and locate leakage in the surrounding cable plant using the ComSonics Genacis QS (GQS) system at both the VHF (138.5 MHz) and the UHF (614 MHz) frequencies.
+The second testing phase was to find and locate leakage in the surrounding cable plant using the ComSonics Genacis QS (GQS) system at both the VHF (138.5 MHz) and the UHF (614 MHz) frequencies.
 The objective was to identify several specific leaks from the map, travel to the location site, use the QAM Sniffer / Shadow to locate and verify the leakage, and to the extent possible determine the cause of the leakage.
 This test methodology validates several aspects of the ComSonics solution including:

 The GQS system accurately identifies leakage in the cable plant both in location and in relative amplitude.